NaluKit/nalu/etc/wiki/11 Router.md

 You can also cache composites.

-For more informations about caching, take a look [here](xxx).
+For more information about caching, take a look [here](xxx).

 ## RouterStateEvent (since 1.3.1)
 Nalu will fire a `RouterStateEvent` in case a routing occurs.
-The `RouterStateEvent` provides two information:
+The `RouterStateEvent` provides two pieces of information:

 1. state of routing